torrentkino/torrentkino/README.md

   * `-r` *realm*:
 	Creating a realm affects the method how to compute the info hash.
 It helps you to isolate your nodes and be part of a bigger swarm at the same time.
 	This is useful to handle duplicate hostnames.
-So now, everybody may have his own https://owncloud.p2p within his own realm for example.
+With different realms everybody may have his own http://mycloud.p2p for example.

   * `-p` *port*:
 	Listen to this port (Default: UDP/6881)